 About half (an estimated 54%) of public school districts need to update or replace multiple building systems or features in their schools, according to the General Accounting Office’s national survey of school districts.
 For example, an estimated 41% of districts need to update or replace heating, ventilation, and air conditioning systems in at least half of their schools, representing about 36,000 schools nationwide that need HVAC updates (see figure).
 LiveSG’s A/C installations is the perfect choice for this job to be done both on time and as well as profesionally.

 In about half of the 55 schools GAO visited in six states, officials described HVAC-related problems, such as older systems that leaked and damaged flooring or ceiling tiles that can only be solved by hiring the experts for ac repair pearland.
 For damaged flooring, you can hire domestic resin flooring near me to assist you and fix it right away.
 Check out the resin floors London for more information.
-If not addressed, such problems can lead to indoor air quality problems and mold, and in some cases caused schools to adjust schedules temporarily.
+If not addressed, such problems can lead to indoor air quality problems and mold and, in some cases, cause schools to adjust schedules temporarily.
 To determine the condition of their school facilities, an estimated two-thirds of districts conducted a facilities condition assessment at least once in the last 10 years.
 According to GAO’s survey of the 50 states and District of Columbia, most states do not conduct statewide assessments to determine school facilities’ needs and instead leave this task to school districts.

 A boiler from the 1930s, still in service in a public middle school, according to the GAO report.
 Photo courtesy of GAO.